thirtythreeforty/neolink/dissector/udp.md

 If the camera supports UDP the client will send this xml packet as a broadcast on 255.255.255.255 on port 2018

+**Known UID**

+If the UID is already known you can skip to this step.

 ```xml
 <P2P>
   <C2D_C>